-Intestinal tuberculosis or colonic tuberculosis is a colon infection caused by the same bacteria that spread the more common form of the disease, known simply as tuberculosis.
+Intestinal tuberculosis or colonic tuberculosis is a colon infection caused by the same bacteria that spreads the more common form of the disease, known simply as tuberculosis.
 This airborne bacterium, mycobacterium tuberculosis, typically infects the lungs, but it can affect any organ, including the lymph nodes and brain.
-The symptoms of intestinal tuberculosis, if there are any, are often vague and include fatigue, weight loss, and diarrhea, as well as intermittent fevers and sweats, gastrointestinal bleeding, and pain and discomfort.
+The symptoms of this type of tuberculosis, if there are any, are often vague and include fatigue, weight loss, and diarrhea, as well as intermittent fevers and sweats, gastrointestinal bleeding, and pain and discomfort.
 The condition can also mimic other intestinal diseases, such as Crohn’s disease.

 This form of tuberculosis is much more common in developing countries and the African and Asian continents.
 Some patients may not experience any symptoms other than abdominal swelling.
 The swelling is typically thought to be cancer or a symptom of Crohn’s disease.
 Intestinal tuberculosis is often not diagnosed until many other similar conditions are ruled out.

 There are several ways of diagnosing intestinal tuberculosis.
 A doctor may order an X-ray or CT scan of the abdomen.
 A colonoscopy may be performed in order to confirm a diagnosis.
 A serological test can also be helpful in the diagnosis of viral and infectious diseases.

 Intestinal tuberculosis is commonly treated just like the pulmonary form of the disease.
 A patient will take a regimen of at least two different oral antibacterial medications for at least six months.
 Two different medications are given in order to reduce the likelihood that the bacteria will be resistant to the treatment.